 The two preamp gain stages utilize a specially-selected 12AX7A.
-The tone controls incorporate ICs, and the power amp is designed with extremely high quality bi-polar devices.
+The tone controls incorporate I.C.'s, and the power amp is designed with extremely high quality bi-polar devices.
 Each type of device was chosen for its performance and reliability in the application used.
-The front panel and chassis of the 350x are comprised of aluminum, because of its superior electrical and thermal characteristics and light weight.
 All primary electrical components are U.L. approved, and SWR uses Beldon Cable for all shielded wire.
 All units are assembled by hand and individually soundtested in the U.S.A. at our factory in Southern California.